 “Drink your tea and be still.”

-Nikko’s done, I take the dryer and return it to the bathroom.
-She picks up a kitchen utensil and Amaya has to name it in Japanese, then draw the kanji.
+Nikko’s done, she picks up a kitchen utensil and Amaya has to name it in Japanese, then draw the kanji.
 I peer over her shoulder and make corrections in the symbols, she gets most of the vocabulary right.
 We press on for three quarters of an hour, then I begin to concoct dinner.

 Nikko, “Amaya, if you are going to do yoga, do it, then get showered.
 What time are we eating, Daphne?”